Dawn of the transformer era in speech emotion recognition: closing the valence gap: Evaluation

 \section{Evaluation}

-We begin our investigation with a thorough evaluation of transformer-based models.
-Utilising a comprehensive in-domain and cross-corpus testing scheme, we attempt to identify how different aspects of foundation models (\eg model size and pre-training data) impact performance and generalisation.
-In addition, we place particular emphasis on \emph{robustness} and \emph{fairness}, which are critical considerations for \ac{SER} systems targeted to real-world applications.
-Finally, we investigate if explicit linguistic information can help improve model performance.
+We begin our investigation with a thorough evaluation of transformer-based models. \review{We show that valence is the primary beneficiary of pre-training as it enables the models to implicitly learn linguistic information during the fine-tuning of the transformer layers.} Utilising a comprehensive testing scheme, we attempt to identify how different aspects of foundation models impact performance and generalisation.
+We place particular emphasis on \emph{robustness} and \emph{fairness}, which are critical considerations for \ac{SER} systems targeted to real-world applications.

-\subsection{Can transformer-based models close the performance gap for valence?}
+\subsection{Can foundation models close the performance gap for valence?}